syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

-> Note: Other than the above attached properties supported, you can set focused element by using FocuseManager.FocusedElement attached property which comes in WPF frameowkr itself.
+N> Other than the above attached properties supported, you can set focused element by using FocuseManager.FocusedElement attached property which comes in WPF frameowkr itself.
 This can be used only for EditTemplate and can’t be used inside CellTemplate.

 The following XAML code example displays you how to set focus directly to editor.